Amruthjinesh/my--first--github--project/README.md

 # my first github project

 im learning git and github
 this is my second atempt
-i seee
+i see

+i'm learning git on  my pc